Faculty Compensation Policies

 - For the first instance of cancellation for a course, the faculty member would not incur a teaching load debt.
 Before the course can be scheduled in a subsequent quarter, the school needs an investigation and resolution plan on file.
 For new programs/courses, a cancellation may extend beyond the first instance as mutually agreed upon by the faculty member and the dean.

-- Beyond the first instance, If a course is cancelled due to reasons beyond the control of a faculty member who is assigned to teach the course, the faculty member in consultation with the dean and a representative from the school’s Elected Faculty Council (EFC) shall negotiate a teaching load agreement that a) accounts for the factors associated with the course being cancelled, and b) equitably redistributes the effort of the cancelled course to a later academic quarter no more than one year from the time the cancelled course was originally offered.
+- Beyond the first instance, If a course is cancelled due to reasons beyond the control of a faculty member who is assigned to teach the course, the faculty member in consultation with the dean and a representative from the school’s Elected Faculty Council (EFC) shall negotiate a teaching load agreement that a) accounts for the factors associated with the course being canceled, and b) equitably redistributes the effort of the canceled course to a later academic quarter no more than one year from the time the canceled course was originally offered.

-- In cases in which faculty effort can be better allocated to school or campus-wide service activities, the faculty member in consultation with the, dean and a representative of the school’s EFC, can have the equivalent of their cancelled course load reallocated to the mutually agreed upon service assignment.
+- In cases in which faculty effort can be better allocated to school or campus-wide service activities, the faculty member in consultation with the dean and a representative of the school’s EFC, can have the equivalent of their canceled course load reallocated to the mutually agreed upon service assignment.

 - All redistribution or reassignment of faculty teaching load shall be documented in writing and agreed upon by the faculty member and the dean.